lazy-kz/vagrant-mutagen/README.md

 In this case, the speed bottleneck described above will no longer occur.

-Therefore, for projects like Rails ,Laravel which require a large amount of file I/O, the server operation speed can be greatly accelerated.
+Therefore, for projects that require a large amount of file I/O, such as Rails and Laravel, the server can run much faster.

 # Installation